UAE architects make cement out of salt

 They were inspired by the UAE's mineral-rich sabkha -- salt flats that are part of the country's wetlands.
 "It a huge area ... that's often overlooked," Al Awar told CNN.

 Sabkha have been used in architecture before: centuries ago, blocks were hewn from salt flats and used to build Siwa, a medieval town in Egypt close to the Libyan border.
-But rather than mine the delicate sabkha ecosystem, Al Awar and Kenichi turned to waste brine, which contains many of the same minerals.
+But rather than mine the delicate sabkha ecosystem, Al Awar and Teramoto turned to waste brine, which contains many of the same minerals.

 The freshwater-scarce UAE has one of the largest desalination operations in the world.
 It produces roughly one fifth of the world's brine as a byproduct -- approximately 28 million cubic meters a day, according to a 2019 UN-backed report.
 But discharging brine into the sea can harm marine life.
 Finding uses for desalination brine has come into national focus, prompting the launch of a 3.4 million AED ($930,000) "Rethink Brine Challenge" earlier this year.